daviscook477/Markov-Chains/README.md

 * Captain Baker thought at first struck by a thunderbolt.
 * It was evidently propelled by her own momentum.
 * But the idea of seizing the Nautilus towards the Island of Crespo.

+Of course these sentences are quite nonsensical and often do not follow gramatical structure, but nonetheless they are interesting for even resembling human writing at all.